phan-le-phu/Head-First-Java/16 Data Structures/Sharpen your pencil/Sharpen your pencil.md

 8. What must the class of the myCompare implement?
 Comparable.
 9. What method must the class of myCompare object implement? compare().

+## Page 564
+###### Answer

+1. What is the result when you compile this code?
+TestTree.class file.
+2. if it compiles, what is the result when you run the TestTree class?
+The program will stop and print out an error message.
+3. if there is a problem (either compile-time or runtime) with this code, how would you fix it?
+I don't know.